 General Admission (includes Main Gallery, Exhibit Hall, Bergman Family Gallery and Open Storage Center): Adults $18, Seniors $14, Military $14, Youth (ages 6-18) $10.
 Kids 5 and under free.
 Wylie Gallery: Adults $10, Seniors $8, Military $8, Youth (ages 6-18) $6.
 Kids 5 and under free.
 Liberty Memorial Tower: Tower only is $6.
 Combo ticket includes General Admission, admission to the Liberty Memorial Tower and the special exhibition in Wylie Gallery, all included at a discount: Adults $25, Seniors $21, Military $21, Youth (ages 6-18) $17.
 Kids 5 and under free.

 Regular Hours: 10 a.m. – 5 p.m.
 Tuesday – Sunday Summer Hours (Memorial Day – Labor Day): 10 a.m. – 5 p.m. daily

 The National WWI Museum and Memorial is the only American museum solely dedicated to preserving the objects, history and personal experiences of a war whose impact still echoes in the world today.
 The National WWI Museum holds the most diverse collection of World War I objects and documents in the world and is the second-oldest public museum dedicated to preserving the objects, history and personal experiences of the war.
 The Museum takes visitors on an epic journey through a transformative period and shares deeply personal stories of courage, honor, patriotism, and sacrifice.
-Designated by Congress as America’s official World War I Museum and located in downtown Kansas City, Mo., the National WWI Museum inspires thought, dialogue and learning to make the experiences of the Great War era meaningful and relevant for present and future generations.
+Designated by Congress as America’s official World War I Museum and located in downtown Kansas City, MO, the National WWI Museum and Memorial inspires thought, dialogue and learning to make the experiences of the Great War era meaningful and relevant for present and future generations.